benjyms/Web-Design-Challange/README.md

 6. style.css created to capture styling (basic inputs to start with)
 7. intial commit completed
 8. Working on Landing Page
+9. CSS updated with previously deleted links.
+10. Landing page completed and used to begin based for comparison page.
+11. Comparison page completed.
+12. Data.py and data.html created with data table printed to data.html page.
+13.